nirbar/WiX.Toolset.BurnAsAdmin.NuGet/README.md

 Feel free to file an issue here on GitHub in case you have problems using the package.

-## Release 3.10.2-ext2
+## Release 3.10.3

-Package **3.10.2-ext2** contains the WiX v3.10.2 binaries with custom build of `burn.exe`.
+Package **3.10.3** contains the WiX v3.10.3 binaries from official release.

-There are two changes in the `burn.exe` application:
-* New `WixBundleUILevel` property.
-Burn engine will set it to the value of the UI display level of the bootstrapper.
-* Language used to localize the bootstrapper interface is determined by the `GetUserDefaultUILanguage()` function.
-There is a new corresponding `UserUILanguageID` property available.
+The following bugs were fixed:
+* layout: Default directory broken with clean room implementation.
+* WiX 3.10.1 failing to update to 3.10.2
+* New bootstrapper fails to run when performing an UpdateReplace
+* System.ArgumentException: Font '?' cannot be found.
+In the BootstapperApplication
+* Layout to custom directory doesn't copy bundle payload
+* Regression in attached container issues in clean room
+* Extra argument in burn command line
+* Custom burn application throws exception when accessing .NET dll when uninstalling